awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 Tags are not automatically assigned to your resources\.
 After you add a tag, you can edit tag keys and values or remove tags from a resource at any time\.
 If you delete a resource, any tags for the resource are also deleted\.

 Tags don't have any semantic meaning to Amazon EKS and are interpreted strictly as a string of characters\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
-If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the old value\.
+If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the earlier value\.

 You can tag new or existing cluster resources using the AWS Management Console, the AWS CLI, or the Amazon EKS API\.
 You can tag only new cluster resources using `eksctl`\.

-If you're using AWS Identity and Access Management \(IAM\), you can control which users in your AWS account have permission to create, edit, or delete tags\.
+If you use AWS Identity and Access Management \(IAM\), you can control which users in your AWS account have permission to manage tags\.

 ## Tagging your resources<a name="tag-resources"></a>

 You can tag new or existing Amazon EKS clusters and managed node groups\.

-If you're using the Amazon EKS console, then you can apply tags to resources when they are created or to existing resources at any time using the **Tags** tab on the relevant resource page\.
+If you're using the Amazon EKS console, then you can apply tags to new or existing resources at any time\.
+You can do this by using the **Tags** tab on the relevant resource page\.
 If you're using `eksctl`, then you can apply tags to resources when they are created using the `--tags` option\.

-If you're using the Amazon EKS API, the AWS CLI, or an AWS SDK, you can apply tags to new resources using the `tags` parameter on the relevant API action or to existing resources using the `TagResource` API action\.
+If you're using the Amazon EKS API, the AWS CLI, or an AWS SDK, you can apply tags to new resources using the `tags` parameter on the relevant API action\.
+You can apply tags to existing resources using the `TagResource` API action\.
 For more information, see [TagResource](https://docs.aws.amazon.com/eks/latest/APIReference/API_TagResource.html)\.

 Some resource\-creating actions enable you to specify tags for a resource when the resource is created\.
-If tags cannot be applied during resource creation, the resource creation process fails\.
-This ensures that resources you intended to tag on creation are either created with specified tags or not created at all\.
-If you tag resources at the time of creation, you don't need to run custom tagging scripts after resource creation\.
+If tags cannot be applied while a resource is being created, the resource fails to be created\.
+This mechanism ensures that resources you intended to tag on creation are either created with specified tags or not created at all\.
+If you tag resources at the time of creation, you don't need to run custom tagging scripts after creating a resource\.

-The following table describes the Amazon EKS resources that can be tagged, and the resources that can be tagged on creation\.
+The following table describes the Amazon EKS resources that can be tagged and the resources that can be tagged on creation\.

 **Tagging support for Amazon EKS resources**